 Synchronous culture is a technique of growing microorganisms at the same stage of their growth cycle in the controlled conditions.
 The results are made by one of the two methods (forced or mechanical selection methods).
 Forced techniques induce synchrony in microorganisms by shock treatment (temperature variation) or chemical treatment (nutritional difference).

-In contrast, the mechanical method makes the use of filtration or centrifugation techniques to collect the cells having same age and size.
+In contrast, the mechanical method makes the use of filtration or centrifugation techniques to collect the cells having the same age and size.
 The microbial population in synchronous culture never lasts more than 4-5 generations, as the generation time for individual dividing cells varies considerably.

 Contents: Synchronous Culture